jina-ai/finetuner/README.md

 run.save_model('resnet-tll')
 ```

-This simple example code has the following steps:
+This minimal example code starts a fine-tuning run with only the necessary arguments.
+It has the following steps:

-  * login to Finetuner: this is necessary if you'd like to run fine-tuning jobs with Finetuner in the cloud.
+  * Login to Finetuner: This is necessary if you'd like to run fine-tuning jobs with Finetuner in the cloud.
-  * create experiment: this experiment will contain various runs with different configurations.
+  * Create experiment: This experiment will contain various runs with different configurations.
-  * start fine-tuning run: select backbone model, training and evaluation data and some additional hyper-parameters and callbacks.
+  * Start fine-tuning run: Select backbone model, training and evaluation data for your evaluation callback.
-  * monitor: check the status and logs for progress on your fine-tuning run.
+  * Monitor: Check the status and logs for progress on your fine-tuning run.
-  * save model: if your fine-tuning run has successfully completed, save it for further use and integration.
+  * Save model: If your fine-tuning run has successfully completed, save it for further use and integration.

 <!-- start support-pitch -->